 Once you’ve viewed these roadmap templates and gleaned some ideas from them, you will be in a much better position to begin crafting your own.

 This is one exception to the notion that you generally do not want to treat an existing roadmap template as a pre-formatted document to start your own roadmap.
-If your organization uses the right purpose-built roadmap tool, you will be able to copy an existing roadmap in your organization’s online account and use it to create a new one.
+If your organization uses the right product roadmap software, you will be able to copy an existing roadmap in your organization’s online account and use it to create a new one.

 The value in this strategy is that all of the work you or your product colleagues have already done — establishing a set of strategic goals for tracking, applying scores to various initiatives, grouping stories or features under specific epics, etc. — can be automatically transferred into the new roadmap document.
 So if you want to create a roadmap for a new addition to your product suite, for example, you can leverage all of that work already completed on previous related roadmaps — using these documents as your roadmap templates — rather than having to recreate all of those details again for your new roadmap.